syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/EJ2_ASP.NETCORE/getting-started.md

 ## Map data source

 You can configure the above "Employee Information" with diagram, so that the nodes and connectors are automatically generated using the mapping properties.
-The following code example show how `dataSourceSettings` is used to map ID and parent with property name identifiers for employee information.
+The following code example shows how `dataSourceSettings` is used to map ID and parent with property name identifiers for employee information.

 ```cs